fischerling/vis-lspc/README.md

 * `settings` - a table of arbitrary possibly nested data.
 It is sent in a `workspace/didChangeConfiguration` to the language server after initialization.
 It is also used to lookup configuration for the `workspace/configuratio` method call.
 * `init_options` - table of arbitrary possibly nested data.
 It is send to the server as `initializationOptions` in the parameters of the `initialize` method call.
+* `formatting_options` - table of configuration data as found in [the LSP specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_formatting). `tabSize` and `insertSpaces` are required.

 **Example:** The language server configuration entry in the  `ls_map` for lua-language-server